Thousands of passwords and credit card details have been exposed online after social engineers breached popular hosting billing platform WHMCS.

-Troves of information from Australian hosting companies were displayed during a cursory scan of the breach databases by SC.
+Troves of information from Australian hosting companies were displayed during a cursory scan of the breach databases by iTnews' sister publication SC.

-The stolen tickets may also contain sensitive information like credit card numbers, a mistake RackCentral managing director Shaun McGuane says customers often commit.
+The stolen tickets are also likely to contain sensitive information like credit card numbers, a mistake RackCentral managing director Shaun McGuane says customers often commit.